PETAR: Localized Findings Generation with Mask-Aware Vision-Language Modeling for PET Automated Reporting: Conclusion

 \section{Conclusion}

-We introduced \textbf{PETAR}, a 3D mask-aware vision–language framework for PET/CT report generation, along with the first large-scale dataset linking lesion-level PET/CT findings to descriptive clinical text.
-By combining metabolic and structural cues through mask-guided volumetric reasoning and focal prompting, PETAR achieves state-of-the-art performance across linguistic, semantic, and clinically grounded metrics.
-Our human evaluations further demonstrate strong alignment with expert radiologist judgment, highlighting the model’s capacity to produce accurate and clinically useful findings.
+We introduced PETAR, a 3D mask-aware vision–language framework for PET/CT report generation, along with PETARSeg-11k, the first large-scale dataset linking lesion-level PET/CT findings to descriptive clinical text.
+By combining metabolic (PET) and structural (CT) cues through mask-guided volumetric encoding and focal prompting, our model captures fine-grained details of small, spatially-dispersed lesions often lost by other models.
+PETAR sets a new state-of-the-art performance across linguistic, semantic, and clinically grounded metrics.
+Our evaluations, including a human study with five board-certified physicians, confirmed the model’s ability to produce accurate and clinically useful findings that show strong alignment with expert judgment.